PayU/envboss/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/envboss)

 # EnvBoss
+Tired of using `process.env` everywhere in the code?<br>
+Tired of guessing which environment variable are `mandatory` and which are `optional`?<br>
+Tired of validating environment params?

+meet `EnvBoss!!!`

-This package helps you organize and validate all your environment variables in one place.
+This package will help you organize and validate all your environment variables in one place.

 ## How does it work?
 It takes each <ENV_PARAM_NAME> from `process.env` and creates an environmentVariables object with `process.env[<ENV_PARAM_NAME>]`